servoskinner/commanders/readme.md

 ## Card types
 ### Units
 Units can move on the grid and engage in combat with others; Their main parameter is **combat power**.
-This card type is essential for gaining advantage and scoring points.
+This card type is essential for controlling the field and scoring points.

 ### Contracts
 Contracts boost your income for a certain number of turns, yielding more credits than you spend on them in long-term perspective.